PolymathicAI/PolymathicAI.github.io/_posts/2026-5-20-walrus-rti.md

   <em>Initial concentration fields for a DNS realization (left) and a sliding-barrier experimental sample (right).
 The DNS interface carries short-wavelength perturbations; the experimental interface carries large-scale structure set by the barrier release.
 This difference is the leading candidate explanation for the factor-of-three gap in α.</em>
 </p>

-We finetune Walrus on 2D slices from a single DNS realization, then apply it directly to initial conditions from six sliding-barrier laboratory experiments with no experimental training data at any stage.
+We finetune Walrus on 2D slices from a single DNS realization, then apply it directly to initial conditions from six sliding-barrier laboratory experimental samples with no experimental training data at any stage.
+This is a highly data-limited zero-shot transfer setup.

 <p align="center">
   <img src="/images/blog/walrus-rti/sim-to-real.png" alt="Growth rate coefficient alpha for DNS validation and zero-shot transfer from DNS-specialized Walrus to laboratory RTI" width="75%">